 Why is the barge being used?

-The Bibby Stockholm barge is being used as accommodation as part of Home Secretary Suella Braverman’s plans to reduce the cost of asylum accommodation by housing people seeking asylum on barges instead of in hotels or dispersal accommodation.
+The Bibby Stockholm barge is being used as accommodation as part of former Home Secretary Suella Braverman’s plans to reduce the cost of asylum accommodation by housing people seeking asylum on barges instead of in hotels or dispersal accommodation.
 Currently, over 51,000 people are being housed in asylum hotels, which is costing the government around £6 million daily.
 The government believes they could save on the cost of asylum housing, at the expense of the safety and isolation of people seeking asylum.
-This has been disputed by a report on the Bibby Stockholm, by Reclaim the Sea and One Life to Live, which exposed that the Home Office can save less than £10 per person each day.
+This has been disputed by a report on the Bibby Stockholm, published by Reclaim the Sea and One Life to Live, which exposed that the Home Office can save less than £10 per person each day.

 What are the concerns?

 On 11 August 2023, a deadly bacteria called Legionella was found in the water system in the Bibby Stockholm barge.
 The Legionella bacteria can cause a serious lung infection, known as Legionnaires’ disease.
 According to The Guardian, the Home Office was told about the bacteria on the day that the first group of people boarded the barge – but it did not evacuate them immediately, and allowed more people to board.
-Although people were eventually evacuated from the barge after the bacteria was found, it is abysmal and beyond shocking that the health of people seeking asylum were risked to begin with.
+Although people were eventually evacuated from the barge after the bacteria was found, it is abysmal and beyond shocking that the health of people seeking asylum was risked to begin with.

 Who has opposed the barge?